 The Target Enterprise has a global target market, so that the product has the potential to become a globally unique product and can be protected by intellectual property rights.

 There must be a significant increase in value; the stake acquired by LBDF BV through the Seed Fund must have the potential to be sold within seven (7) years at five (5) times the initial investment.

+Above mentioned criteria are used to assess a Financing application.

 Maximum and minimum amount of Financing